 What if the father of the baby has a Fifth disease?

 There are no studies on how parvovirus may affect a man’s ability to get his partner pregnant.
-However, since Fifth disease is contagious, talk to your health care provider about testing if your partner has been diagnosed with this.
+However, since Fifth disease is contagious, talk to your healthcare provider about testing if your partner has been diagnosed with this.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

-My dog has a parvovirus infection.
-Can I catch it from him?
+My pet has a parvovirus infection.
+Can I catch it from him/her?

-No. Dog parvovirus is different from human parvovirus.
-Cat parvovirus is also different.
+No. Dog and cat parvovirus is different from human parvovirus.
 Pregnant women are at risk only from the parvovirus that infects humans.

 Please click here for references.